dotherightthing/kss-node/demo-dotherightthing/public/styleguide/template-silverstripe/readme.md

 ### Setup

 1. `StyleguidePage.php`:
-	1. Update the value of `$styleguide_folder_path` to point to the project's CSS folder
 	1. Copy this file` to `/YOUR_THEME_NAME/code/pages/`
 1. `StyleguidePage.ss`:
 	1. Copy this file` to `/YOUR_THEME_NAME/templates/Layout/`
+1. `/PROJECT_NAME/_config.php`
+	1. Add this line: `Styleguide::$directory = '/resources/styleguide';`
+	1. Update the line you just added if your path is different
 1. Log in to the Silverstripe backend and create a page named 'Styleguide':
 	1. Navigate to `http://YOUR_WEBSITE/dev/build` so that Silverstripe is aware of the new page type
 	1. Create > Page > Go